Innovation summary

 • The INTREPID consortium includes leading psychosis researchers in each of the countries where the programme is implemented, providing strong local leadership and a good understanding of each context.

-Effective coordination
+Effective coordination between teams

 • Ensuring that the data generated can be meaningfully compared, and that any differences observed between sites reflect genuine differences rather than methodological differences, requires ongoing coordination of research activities and standardisation exercises (e.g. inter-rater reliability checks).